kipply/blog/blog/drafts/job_search_love_letters.md

 I'm _very_ picky about where I'm willing to work, in that I refuse to work anywhere that I'm not very familiar with.
 I've partied with the Blue Rose people, the OAI team I angled for had a friend I'd known for over half a decade and I had gotten to know the Adept team (and grilled their past coworkers).
 There are also other standards like having fun problems and good people which of course Jane Street meets.

 My history with Jane Street started when I was in high school and a little stranded in Waterloo because of a snow storm.
 A then-former Jane Street intern now-fulltimer fed me, called my mom and made sure I made it home.
 Several of my friends from high school and previous internships went on to work at Jane Street, including a few of my former partners and best friends.
-It sounds a little bit capitalist dystopia, but my many years of having many friends at there and living in the unmistakable and beloved Jane Street culture resulted in me forming a very sentimental relationship with this proprietary trading firm.
+It sounds a little bit capitalist dystopia, but my many years of having many friends there and living in the unmistakable and beloved Jane Street culture resulted in me forming a very sentimental relationship with this proprietary trading firm.

 Jane Street represented moving back to New York City to me.
 I moved to San Francisco in January with my former partner because he was leaving Jane Street for Anthropic, and I still probably prefer NYC for a lot of things.
 It made this job feel like going home, back to the old and evolving habits, hobbies, friends and culture I had brought to NYC with me from Toronto.
 I had only been in NYC for half a year!
 I was barely getting started with my life there.
 This is a jpg of me visiting the office for the first time in 2018, which was also the first time I visited and fell in love with NYC.